11 Top SaaS Knowledge Base Tools & Platforms in 2025

 Pricing

-HubSpot Service Hub pricing subscriptions plans starts from: $50.00/month.
+HubSpot Service Hub pricing subscriptions plans start from: $50.00/month.
 Free trial version is also available.

 If you’re providing software as a service (SaaS), creating a robust knowledge base is critical to ensuring your customers have access to the information they need.
 However, it can be challenging to know where to start and how to structure your knowledge base effectively.